 When you are facing criminal charges, you have a lot riding on the outcome of your case.
-Ashley M. Aulls passionately represented adults and juveniles within the Hernando County, Citrus County, Sumter County, and Pasco County.
+Ashley M. Aulls passionately represented adults and juveniles within the Hernando County, Citrus County, and Sumter County.
 No matter what charge or circumstances his clients find themselves in, every client has a right to respect, open communication, and a solid defense.
 Mr. Aulls understands that all cases are unique, and the circumstances of an offense never change a defendant's unalienable rights.

 Criminal Defense Lawyer in Brooksville, FL